 Get Engaged: Energy Matters!

-On Friday, November 14, The Wisconsin Public Service Commission voted to approve the 2015-2016 We Energies rate request.
-On the preliminary approval, the Commission voted 2-1 (Chairman Phil Montgomery and Commissioner Ellen Nowak voting in favor) to approve the overall rate increase of 1.8% on average for residential customers, however bills will rise more for customers who use less energy.
+On December 23rd, 2014, the Wisconsin Public Service Commission issued its final order on the 2015-2016 We Energies rate case, largely granting the utility's requests.
+The Commission voted 2-1 (Chairman Phil Montgomery and Commissioner Ellen Nowak voting in favor) to approve the overall rate increase of 1.8% on average for residential customers, however bills will rise more for customers who use less energy.
 The approval includes a larger fixed charge on residential monthly electric bills, and the utility will pay less for the power that customers generate with solar panels.

 - 75% Increase in the Fixed Charge.
 The fixed charge on all residential bills will increase from about $9 to $16 a month.
 A fixed cost is a set cost in a resident’s energy bill, regardless of how much, or how little, electricity a customer consumes.
 The variable rate on a customer’s energy bill is the amount paid per kilowatt hour (kwh) for energy consumed.
 The current rate is $0.139/kwh, which will be reduced one-half cent to $0.1349/kwh.

 - Solar Surcharge Added.
 All customers that have invested in a renewable energy system on their own property will be required to pay We Energies $3.80 per kW per month (based on the size of the system).
 For example, a homeowner who installed a 4 kW solar system (average system size in We Energies’’ territory) will be required to pay $182 annually to We Energies for owning solar.
 (Existing solar owners, see grandfathering note below).